frankrazzih/alx-pre_course/README.md

-This is the only task I am making changes from the github UI.
+only task performed from git UI